jhpyle/docassemble/_docs/docker.md

    recreate virtual machines at will, without ever having to worry about copying your data on and off the machines.

+However, you can get around the second problem by using [`docker volume create`] to put your Docker volume on a separate drive.
+That way, you could remove the virtual machine that runs the application, along with its primary drive, without affecting the drive with the **docassemble** data.

 # <a name="multi server arrangement"></a>Multi-server arrangement

 ## Services on different machines